A partial refund is now being offered to eligible people.

 The registered owner of the vehicle as at midnight 30 November 2017 according to Roads and Maritime Services (RMS) records will be eligible for the refund.

-If you purchased a vehicle just prior to 1 December then you must have also lodged the transfer of ownership papers prior to this date to receive the refund.
-If you did not transfer the vehicle ownership into your name before 1 December 2017 then the refund will go to the previous owner.
+If you purchased a vehicle just prior to 1 December then you must have also lodged the transfer of ownership papers by 8 December 2017 to receive the refund.
+If you did not transfer the vehicle ownership into your name by 8 December 2017 then the refund will go to the previous owner.

 If you purchased a vehicle with an existing policy after 30 November 2017 then the refund will also go to the previous owner.